Seven Church Conditions during the Church Age – Prologue

 The same is true today; it is the worst of times and the best of times.

 “In a word, the Christian church has experienced a larger geographical redistribution in the last fifty years than in any comparable period in its history, with the exception of the very earliest years of church history”Mark Noll (3)

-- In 1900, Africa had 10 million Christians, which was about 10% of the population.
+- In 1900, Africa had 10 million Christians, about 10% of the population.
 By 2000, the number of Christians was 360 million, about half the population of the continent.
-This is probably the largest shift in religious affiliation that has ever occurred, anywhere.
+This is probably the largest shift in religious affiliation that has ever occurred anywhere.

 - There are 17 million baptized members of the Anglican church in Nigeria, compared with 2.8 million in the United States.

 - The number of practicing Christians in China is approaching the number in the United States.

 - Kenya has more people in Christian churches on Sunday than Canada.